cisagov/ScubaGear/baselines/defender.md

 ### Policies
 #### MS.DEFENDER.7.1v1
-The Safe Links Policy SHALL include all agency domains—and by extension—all users.
+The Safe Links Policy SHALL include all agency domains and by extension all users.
 - _Rationale:_ TODO
 - _Last modified:_ June 2023